MiluniEvanMwasame/Quiz-Frame-/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open frame gear and paste http://localhost:3000 to test out the frame.

+Navigate to http://localhost:3000/chat to use XMTP chat.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.